-Legal Reform Deficiencies: The 2004 amendments to the Copyright Law of 1996 provide a flat 50-year window of pre-existing protection for foreign works and sound recordings.
+Legal Reform Deficiencies: The 2004 amendments to the Copyright Law of 1996 provided a flat 50-year window of pre-existing protection for foreign works and sound recordings.
 Thus, pre-1954 works and sound recordings remain in the public domain.
 The 2004 amendments took over 10 years to adopt, which, in the interim flooded the market with (now illegal) back-catalog material.
 This remains a major enforcement problem that Kazakhstan has not properly addressed.
 Other changes made in 2004 included laws to facilitate electronic commerce and Internet technology, and to, at least partially, implement the WIPO digital treaties, as well as E.U. directives.

 In 2005, (effective November 26, 2005), additional amendments to the Copyright Law of 1996 were adopted, as well as amendments to the Criminal Code, the Criminal Procedure Code, the Civil Code, and the Administrative Code.
 Perhaps the key amendment in 2005 was the change to Article 184 of the Criminal Code, which repealed the previously undefined "huge damage" threshold for criminal cases and replaced it with a threshold based on the harm done or value of the works or recordings exceeding 100 times the government set monthly wage (or for more serious crimes, 500 times that amount).
 The 2005 amendments repealed the requirement that there be proof of "financial gain" for criminal charges to rest - this was a major improvement.
 Other positive steps (also in 2005) were the changes made in the commercial and licensing laws to ban the sale of copyrighted material at street kiosks, requiring instead that this material be sold in retail stores.
 In December 2007, the Supreme Court issued a decree pertaining to the implementation of certain provisions of the existing Copyright Law.
+One significant deficiency that should be addressed is the lack of clarity in the current (civil) code about the computation of damages in civil copyright infringement cases.

 IIPA understands that Article 192(4) in the Criminal Code provides police with ex officio authority to commence criminal copyright cases, but that it is rarely used.
-For the past several years, IIPA has provided the Government of Kazakhstan with "model" enforcement provisions for its consideration as it moves toward WTO accession reforms.
-IIPA urges the Government of Kazakhstan to use the IIPA draft and to consult with local copyright industry representatives, to adopt these enforcement revisions in 2011.
+In the recent past, IIPA provided the Government of Kazakhstan with "model" enforcement provisions for its consideration as it moves toward WTO accession reforms.
+IIPA urges the Government of Kazakhstan to use the IIPA draft and to consult with local copyright industry representatives, to adopt these enforcement revisions in 2012.

 The Customs Code was completely revised in 2003.
 However, those changes did not include the necessary ex officio authority to seize suspected infringing material at the border as required by the TRIPS Agreement, which as noted, is a critical missing element in the enforcement regime against hard-copy piracy.
 The 2003 amendments also added a complicated registration system for copyright right holders seeking enforcement at the border, which further weakens the system.
 IIPA continues to recommend that this registration system be repealed.
-Last, Kazakhstan (as well as Russia and Belarus, as part of an anticipated Customs Union), is considering a complicated duty valuation that would be (unfairly) based on royalties rather than, as in most countries, on the value of the underlying carrier media (i.e., the discs).
-IIPA recommends that Kazakhstan (and the Russia/Belarus customs union) reject these unfair tariff rates to allow for copyright industries to invest in the local market.
+Kazakhstan, Russia and Belarus joined a Customs Union (in force July 2010).
+As part of that Customs Union, a complicated duty valuation system based (unfairly) on royalties rather than, as in most countries, on the value of the underlying carrier media (i.e., the discs) went into force.
+IIPA recommends that Kazakhstan (and the Russia/Belarus customs union) repeal these unfair tariff rates to allow for copyright industries to invest in the local market.